techidaily/site-win11-tips/source/_posts/winning-the-battle-against-freezes-in-apex-legends.md

  The EA app will now look for and remove any corruption in the Apex Legends files.

- If you're using Steam or Origin, then check out our guide on how to[verify a game's file integrity on Steam and Origin](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) .
+ If you're using Steam or Origin, then check out our guide on how to [verify a game's file integrity on Steam and Origin](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) .

 ## 6\.
 Update Your Graphics Driver